-If there is one thing Capcom failed to do with Dragon’s Dogma, it’s explain how to get the most out of your Pawn.
-Hell, I had beaten the game before I even knew what the different inclinations did, or that I could change them with elixirs.
+If there is one thing Capcom failed to do with Dragon’s Dogma, it’s explain how to get the most from your Pawn.
+Hell, I had beaten the game before I even knew what the different “inclinations” did, or that I could change them with elixirs.

-If you have more questions aside from how inclinations work, check out my recent post Dragon’s Dogma: Dark Arisen – FAQ.
+If you have more questions aside from how inclinations work, check out this post: Dragon’s Dogma: Dark Arisen – FAQ.

-If you’ve played Dragon’s Dogma and you’ve often wondered why that Fighter you just hired sits idly by until you get punched in the face, or why another pawn runs off and loots everything mid-battle, then this post goes out to you!
+If you’ve played Dragon’s Dogma and you’ve often wondered why that Fighter you just hired sits idly by until you get punched in the face, or why another pawn runs off and loots everything mid-battle, then this post is for you!

-Each inclination tells your pawn to do certain actions over other ones, and keeping your pawn’s inclination to your liking not only assures you they’ll act how you want them to act, but also act the same way when a fellow player rents them out.
-This should lead to more pawns coming back home with 5 star ratings.
+Each inclination tells your pawn to do certain actions over other ones, and keeping your pawn’s inclination to your liking not only ensures they’ll act how you want them to, but also act in a similar fashion when a fellow player rents them out.
+This should lead to more pawns coming back home with 5-star ratings.

 So let me go over what each inclination does and toss a suggestion or two as to which class it would favor, or why it’s utter crap.